Dialectical Behavioral Therapy

 Without seeking treatment, most people find that their addictions and comorbid mental health conditions get progressively worse, endangering their livelihoods, social relations, and health.
 For people using dangerous drugs or engaging in high-risk behaviors as a result of their substance abuse, getting sober through outside help is a matter of life and death.

 Another reason that so few people seek treatment is that many sufferers are reluctant to admit that they are suffering from a mental health condition in the first place.
 Dialectical behavioral therapy is the ideal tool for these individuals, because this type of therapy is fundamentally about helping people accept themselves exactly as they are.
 In the process, they learn to cope with their feelings and develop new approaches to living.

-DBT Program in Los Angeles
+DBT Recovery Center in Los Angeles

 NuView Treatment Center, an outpatient treatment center located in West Los Angeles, provides dialectical behavioral therapy for people who suffer from a wide range of conditions, ranging from substance use disorders to mental illnesses.
 Our dedicated clinicians and staff have extensive experience in helping people get sober and develop the tools they need to manage emotional distress.

 Our dialectical behavioral clinicians are specifically trained in the techniques necessary for maintaining sobriety and rebuilding ones life.
 Obtaining DBT treatment at NuView Treatment Center can help people get sober, stay sober, and begin to experience the relief of recovery.
 A new life and a new way of seeing the world is possible.
 Reach out today if you’re ready to make a change.